LaurentMazare/ocaml-torch/examples/pretrained/README.md

 - `Serialize.load_multi_` loads the weights stored in a given file and copy their values to some tensors.
 Tensors are named in the serialized file in a way that matches the names we used when creating the ResNet model.
-- Finally for each tensor of the training and testing datasets, `Layer.apply_ pretrained_model` performs a forward pass on the model and returns the resulting tensor.
+- Finally for each tensor of the training and testing datasets, `Layer.forward_ pretrained_model` performs a forward pass on the model and returns the resulting tensor.
 In this case the result is a vector of 512 values per sample.